What is communism?

 A memorial statue of Karl Marx and Friedrich Engels in Berlin

+The premise that economics shapes society.
+Marx argued that individuals and groups who own wealth and capital also wield considerable power.
+They use this power to influence or control other aspects of society.
 Economic power, Marx wrote, usually translates as political power and social and cultural influence.
 In capitalist nations, for instance, politics and government are largely the domain of the wealthy.
 Through their control of law, universities and the press, the property-owning classes shape public debate, culture and social values, defining what is ‘normal’ or acceptable.
+The propertyless working classes have no significant impact on matters of government or politics.

 communism

-A visual depiction of social classes, which are at the centre of Marxist theory
+A visual depiction of social classes

+All history is the history of class struggle.
+According to Marx, most historical change is caused or shaped by friction between economic classes – particularly the elite classes that own capital and the working classes that do not.
 The working classes have always strived to earn more or obtain better conditions.
 The capitalist classes, such as business and factory owners, always strive to pay the workers less, which reduces labour costs and maximises their profits.
+Capitalists and workers are therefore in a constant state of “class struggle” against each other.
+Evidence of this struggle has manifested in many historical events, such as wars, revolutions, protests and political changes.

+Human society has progressed through ‘phases of history’.
+Marx articulated what he claimed was a scientific method for understanding history and historical change.
+He argued that human society has passed and will pass through several phases of development.
+Each of these phases is defined by who owns or controls resources and labour.
 During the ‘primitive tribalism’ phase, for example, tribal groups were responsible for sharing work and resources; there was very little centralised control.
-Under feudalism, which was prevalent in the Middle Ages, powerful royals and nobles owned land that allowed them to exert control over landless peasants.
+Under feudalism, which was prevalent in the Middle Ages, powerful royals and nobles owned land that allowed them control over landless peasants.
+Under capitalism, the next phase, those who own capital (land, factories and resources) use these things to control workers.

+Human society is progressing.
+Marx predicted future changes for human civilisation.
+He argued that workers would eventually rise up and overthrow capitalism, bringing the capitalist phase of history to an end.
+These revolutionaries would overthrow politicians and political systems; engage in ‘class war’ against the aristocracy and bourgeoisie (owners of capital); and seize control of land, factories and other resources.
+Capitalism would be replaced by a new phase called socialism or ‘the dictatorship of the proletariat’.
 Under socialism, Marx claimed, leaders would govern on behalf of the workers.
-Socialism would eventually give way to a utopian system called communism.
-In a communist society, there would be no significant inequality, no oppressive organs of government and no burdensome or exploitative labour.
-Goods and services would be provided to every person according to their needs.
+Socialism would eventually give way to a state of utopia (near perfection) called communism.
+In a communist society, there would be no significant inequality, no oppressive organs of government and no burdensome or exploitative labour; goods and services would be provided to everyone according to their needs.

 Marxism has become both an ideology and a workers’ movement

+Capitalism exploits workers.
 In capitalist systems, Marx argued, the worker toils hard but obtains little benefit from his or her labours.
 Most profit is collected and accumulated by business owners or shareholders while the workers receive comparatively little.
-Workers also have little or no say in how the business is run, what is produced, quotas, targets and production methods.
+Workers have little or no say in how the business is run, what is produced, quotas, targets and production methods.
+Because they do not share equally in profit or decision-making, workers become nothing more than “wage slaves”.
+Most forms of industrial work are repetitive, dreary and unrewarding; they offer no job satisfaction and therefore lead to stress and alienation.
+Workers cannot stand up to employers to protect their rights without risk of dismissal or penalty.
+The nature of capitalism is to create hierarchical workplaces with little or no equality.
+They also encourage bullying, harassment and other abuses of power.

+Religion is the ‘opiate of the masses’.
 Marx was an atheist who rejected the existence of God and other supernatural beings.
 Marxism views religion as a tool of the upper classes: it is used to encourage order, compliance and obedience among the dissatisfied lower classes.
+Religion teaches poor and disgruntled workers to patiently endure the sufferings of this life, in order to receive the blessings of the next.
+Marxists believe that organised religion bolsters governments and powerful elites, justifying and legitimising their actions.
+Organised religions are also capitalists in their own right, accumulating large amounts of land, wealth and property.

 communism